andry-tino/sankaku/README.md

 3. Processing I: Mapping classes, interfaces and enums.
 Initial render of placeholders.
 4. Processing II: Collecting synctactic elements and merging content into placeholders.
 5. Rendering.

+## Compatibility
+Project _sankaku_ includes everithing it needs.
+The only single external dependency is on _Node_ whose minimal supported version is: 0.10.36.